zxch3n/PomodoroLogger/README.md

 Pomodoro Logger records your desktop activities when you are in a working session of Pomodoro.

-It only records your application activities, including the name and title of the focused application, and low resolution (30 x 30) screenshot.
-You can disable monitor features in the settings.
+It only records your application activities, including the name and title of the focused application.

 You can import / export / delete all your data in the settings.